Foodborne Illness Outbreaks

 Costly and preventable

-Each year, foods contaminated with bacteria, viruses, and other pathogens sicken an estimated 48 million Americans and cause more than $15 billion in economic costs.
-These illnesses can be reduced significantly with prevention-based requirements for food producers and robust government oversight.
-Pew’s research and policy recommendations inform federal food safety regulators and the lawmakers who provide oversight and funding for their programs.
-This collection explores lessons learned from recent outbreaks and steps that producers and federal authorities have taken—or could take—to prevent future ones.
+Each year, foods contaminated with bacteria, viruses, and other pathogens sicken an estimated 48 million Americans and cause between $15 billion to more than $70 billion in health-related costs.
+These illnesses can be significantly reduced if producers and regulators adopt prevention-based strategies to decrease the risk of contamination that can make people sick.
+Pew’s research and policy recommendations inform researchers, the food industry, federal food safety regulators, and the lawmakers who provide oversight and funding for food safety programs.
+This collection explores lessons learned from recent outbreaks, and steps that producers and federal authorities have taken—or could take—to prevent future ones.